-The average Hyatt housekeeping employee stays for more than 12 years, which is impressive.
+Check out Hyatt’s average Retention Scores measured on various parameters, which is impressive.
 This is because the company offers outstanding training, hires and promotes from within, and has a rock-solid commitment to employee diversity.
 Hyatt’s employee engagement strategy encompasses all employees, not just corporate or managerial ones.

 Top Reasons Hyatt Employees Are Engaged in Their Work